Rithveckh/Vision_Next/README.md

 ✔ Would you like to use Tailwind CSS? → Yes
 ✔ Would you like to use `src/` directory? → No
 ✔ Would you like to use App Router? → Yes
-✔ Would you like to use Turbopack? → No
+✔ Would you like to use Turbopack for `next dev`? → No
 ✔ Customize import alias? → No

 ```